-Primary hepatic lymphoma (PHL) is a rare form of non-Hodgkin lymphoma (NHL) which primarily involves the liver.
+Primary hepatic lymphoma (PHL) is a rare form of non-Hodgkin lymphoma (NHL) that primarily involves the liver.
 This is in contrast to predominant lymph nodal or splenic involvement associated with other subtypes of NHL.
-The majority of the patients with PHL report vague symptoms such as nausea, vomiting, upper abdominal pain or discomfort.
-Approximately one-third report constitutional symptoms including fever, myalgia, and weight loss.
+The majority of the patients with PHL report vague symptoms such as nausea, vomiting, upper abdominal pain, or discomfort.
+Approximately one-third report constitutional symptoms, including fever, myalgia, and weight loss.
 However, due to the low incidence and characteristically vague symptoms of PHL, patients often undergo extensive investigations before the diagnosis is made.
-This activity describes the evaluation and management of primary hepatic lymphoma and highlights the role of the multi-disciplinary team in improving care for affected patients.
+This activity describes the evaluation and management of primary hepatic lymphoma and highlights the role of the interprofessional team in improving care for affected patients.

-- Describe the definition and modes of presentation of primary hepatic lymphoma.
+- Describe the definition of primary hepatic lymphoma.

-- Determine the diagnostic evaluation of primary hepatic lymphoma.
+- Outline the diagnostic evaluation of primary hepatic lymphoma.

-- Determine the role of combination chemotherapy in improving survival for patients with primary hepatic lymphoma.
+- Summarize the role of combination chemotherapy in improving survival for patients with primary hepatic lymphoma.

-- Advocate the role of Multi-disciplinary team collaboration and effective communication with regard to prompt diagnosis, and institution of the early treatment result in better survival outcomes.
+- Review the role of interprofessional team collaboration and effective communication in arriving at a prompt diagnosis and institution of the early treatment result for better survival outcomes.

-Primary hepatic lymphoma may often confound with other space-occupying liver lesions namely the hepatocellular carcinoma, hepatic adenoma, focal hyperplasia of the liver, and hepatic hemangioma.
-At times it is crucial for a hepatologist to address the rare possibility of PHL besides the common notably, the hepatocellular carcinoma while approaching the space-occupying lesions of the liver.
+Primary hepatic lymphoma may often confound with other space-occupying liver lesions, namely hepatocellular carcinoma, hepatic adenoma, focal hyperplasia of the liver, and hepatic hemangioma.
+At times a hepatologist must address the rare possibility of PHL besides the common notably, hepatocellular carcinoma while approaching the space-occupying lesions of the liver.

 In a large case series of over 69 patients with PHL, the prevalence of seropositive HBV infections was 20%; however, the majority of the patient population was from the western world.
 In contrast to this, one author reported only 4% of cases of PHL harboring HBV infection out of 90 individuals.
-The majority of the patient population was of Asian origin, which was then considered as an endemic region of HBV infection.
-Another study from China showed the presence of positive HBV surface antigen among 21/35 (60%) of Chinese patients.
-However, considering the high prevalence of HBsAg positivity of around 10% among the Chinese population suggests that the association of HBV with PHL may be coincidental rather directly involved in the causation of PHL.
-A common hepatotrophic virus such as HCV was positive among 6 of 28 (21%) of immune competent PHL patients.
-Most of these HCV infected patients have had a high-grade B-cell lymphoma.
+The majority of the patient population was of Asian origin, which was then considered an endemic region of HBV infection.
+Another study from China showed positive HBV surface antigen among 21/35 (60%) of Chinese patients.
+However, considering the high prevalence of HBsAg positivity of around 10% among the Chinese population suggests that the association of HBV with PHL may be coincidental rather than directly involved in the causation of PHL.
+A common hepatotrophic virus such as HCV was positive among 6 of 28 (21%) immune-competent PHL patients.
+Most of these HCV-infected patients have had a high-grade B-cell lymphoma.

-Despite a well established underlying pathophysiology in the pathogenesis of other forms of lymphoma; both non-Hodgkin and Hodgkin lymphoma, the pathophysiology underlying primary hepatic lymphoma is largely underdetermined.
-An exception to this is the association of primary hepatic lymphoma with some viruses, notably the hepatitis C virus (HCV) where the virus is thought to stimulate B cells which initially leads to polyclonal and then to monoclonal B cell expression.
+Despite well-established underlying pathophysiology in the pathogenesis of other forms of lymphoma, both non-Hodgkin and Hodgkin lymphoma, the pathophysiology underlying primary hepatic lymphoma is largely underdetermined.
+An exception to this is the association of primary hepatic lymphoma with some viruses, notably the hepatitis C virus (HCV), where the virus is thought to stimulate B cells which initially leads to polyclonal and then to monoclonal B cell expression.
 Hepatitis C virus has been proposed to cause translocation and hence overexpression of the anti-apoptotic factors, bcl2, and monoclonal IgH rearrangement.
-Additionally, HCV alters in the transcriptional regulation of genes like p21, p53, and H-ras by the viral core and/ or NS35 proteins.
-Similarly, hepatitis B virus infection is thought to produce B cell antigenic stimulation resulting in the monoclonal B cell proliferation.
+Additionally, HCV alters the transcriptional regulation of genes like p21, p53, and H-ras by the viral core and/ or NS35 proteins.
+Similarly, hepatitis B virus infection is thought to produce B cell antigenic stimulation resulting in monoclonal B cell proliferation.

 History and Physical

 The majority of patients with primary hepatic lymphoma present with vague symptoms such as nausea, vomiting, upper abdominal discomfort, and jaundice.
-Hepatomegaly may also be present and can range from moderate to severe resulting in patient abdominal discomfort.
-Similar to non-Hodgkin lymphoma, with few exceptions; notably the Burkitt lymphoma, the disease course is indolent among the majority of the patients with primary hepatic lymphoma.
+Hepatomegaly may also be present and can range from moderate to severe, resulting in patient abdominal discomfort.
+Like non-Hodgkin lymphoma, with few exceptions, notably the Burkitt lymphoma, the disease course is indolent among most patients with primary hepatic lymphoma.
 Many patients fail to realize that a subtle right-sided pain or lump is significant until the tumor size is sufficiently enlarged to disturb the liver capsule.
 Some rare presentations of primary hepatic lymphoma include acute liver failure and chronic hepatitis.
 Congestive splenomegaly can also occur in primary hepatic lymphoma due to hepatic dysfunction and portal hypertension.